 One great thing to travel with is the peace of mind provided by a Standard Roadside Assistance package.
 Harley-Davidson Insurance provides Roadside Assistance coverage which can be purchased for a very reasonable annual rate whether or not the rider is a HOG® member.

-H.O.G. members may purchase upgraded coverage as well.
+H.O.G. members may purchase upgraded coverage as well through the membership.

 Deluxe Roadside Assistance will extend coverage to two H-D motorcycles registered to an active full member.
 It also offers unlimited services per year, with all covered towing/roadside costs paid in full.